NicLandajo/comfyui-preview-image-monitor/README.md

 #

-# Note for users: This node will likely be moved to PreviewVideoMonitorPro as all features will also be available there.
+Note for users: This node will likely be moved to PreviewVideoMonitorPro as all features will also be available there.
 This will simplify the development and efforts and unify alll in one node.
+Will let you know in advance if this happens.
 #

 <img width="1016" height="353" alt="desk2_1" src="https://github.com/user-attachments/assets/a5ee7492-7838-4f43-9dcc-5efa7e8d3cf9" />